 Don’t worry – most residents, upon finding someone willing to listen, will voluntarily provide you just about everything you’ll need to know about the issue at hand.
 After listening to their concerns, verbally or physically list out action items agreed upon by both parties.

-4. Follow Up With The Residents
+4. Follow Up with the Residents

-It’s important to set a time to follow up with the resident, if only to keep them in the loop.
+It’s important to set a time to follow-up with the resident to keep them in the loop.
 Even if you don’t have an answer or clear solution by the deadline, letting them know of any progress and your time estimates on when the issues will get resolved will satisfy anyone.

 You may be playing an active part in the solution to the complaints of the residents, or the HOA board may delegate the issue to a service provider with the expertise to solve the problem.

 5. Act on Long Term Solutions

-Dealing With Difficult Residents Is Part of The Community Relationship
+Dealing with Difficult Residents Is Part of the Community Relationship

 A clear difference between a normal business and an HOA is that a resident can’t easily find a different HOA for the services they may not be satisfied with.
-As residents in the same community, keep in mind that you as a community manager can use this as an opportunity to build trust between residents and the association.
+As residents in the same community, keep in mind that a community manager can use this as an opportunity to build trust between residents and the association.

 Remember that the resident most likely will remain part of the community, so it’s best to try and understand their obstacles and be able to move forward with them.

 Dealing with difficult residents?
 We can advise you in resolving issues with difficult residents as well as all the other management needs for your HOA.
 Let us know how we can help your community association.